narenallam/OrderMatchingSystem/README.md

 ## 6) Latency/Performance (What is the latency of your application, if 1 million Buy and Sell orders on multiple stocks are placed?)
 #### Near real-time:
-        This includes logging - applivcation is running on a dual core, one core is for Producer one core is for Consumer.
+        This includes logging - application is running on a dual core, one core is for Producer one core is for Consumer.

         Time taken to process 1000000 orders : 4.25691 secs [random stocks]
-            - The above latency can be reduced by parallelizing Time taken to process 1000001 orders : 4.20522 secs [single stock] -
+            - The above latency can be reduced by parallelizing stock processing.
+        Time taken to process 1000001 orders : 4.20522 secs [single stock] -
-            - The above latency can be reduced
+            - The above latency can be reduced by parallelizing 'Success' update process

 ## 7) Usage of Data structures: